johnZone99/acfassaf/README.md

     * in line 172, 174 change input_path and label_map_path
     * in 183, 185  change input_path and label_map_path
 * Copy all folder in mask_dataset except .idea to your models-> object_detection folder
-* In training folder
- * Create object-detection.pbtxt file and write in the format, based on your classes and name you want to appear once it detects the object
+* In training folder, Create object-detection.pbtxt file and write in the format, based on your classes and name you want to appear once it detects the object